'Arrested Development' Season 5 On The Way? Jason Bateman Signs On

 Regardless of whether probable new episodes of the series sink or swim, the good news is now official: Jason Bateman has signed on for Arrested Development Season 5.

 As reported by Variety, Jason Bateman’s tweet was sprinkled with a little bit of in-universe Arrested Development humor.
-Prior to revealing that he had “officially signed on to more Arrested Development today,” Jason cheekingly stated that it’s “very probable [he’s] going to put some miles on the Stair Car this summer.”
+Prior to revealing that he had “officially signed on to more Arrested Development today,” Jason cheekily stated that it’s “very probable [he’s] going to put some miles on the Stair Car this summer.”

 Look very probable I'm going to put some miles on the Stair Car this summer.
 Just officially signed on to more ARRESTED DEVELOPMENT today.